 We, the people should finally admit to ourselves and accept the fact that we love onion and simply can’t live without it.

 There is no traditional kitchen in the world that doesn’t include onion in the most common traditional dish with vegetables or meat cooked in the oven with an onion in the leading role.
-We simply have to be more honest with ourselves and exclude all the taboos about onion and start talking about onion publicly more often expressing our likes and stop being embarrassed by eating onion.
+We simply have to be more honest with ourselves and exclude all the taboos about onion.
 Even French love it.
 So it’s really ok.

-Just relax and say: ,,I would like a little bit of onion, please”, and if you feel inconvenient just pronounce it in French: Je voudrais un peu d’oignon, s’il vous plait.
+: , ,I would like a little bit of onion soup, please”, and if it makes you feel better you can pronounce it in French: Je voudrais un peu soupe a , l’oignon s’il vous plait.

 Moreover, onion is rich in vitamin C helps in regulating blood sugar and can be used for healing infections.
 This certainly doesn’t mean that you should consume 2-3 kg of onion when sick since it’ll include contamination of living space up to 200 m².
 It simply means that it is recommended to make a room for onion in your everyday meals so the body can absorb the beneficial ingredients of the onion, improve your immune system and eventually make you one healthier person.